 This is such a neat way to learn what sharks eat and it helps to reinforce what they learn in the book in a fun, hands-on way!

 Scroll down to get your copy of our Shark Food Chain Board Game!

 Try some of these other ways to learn about the ocean!

 To get your copy of our “Sharks!
-Shark Food Chain Game”, click the image or the link below to visit our Store!
+Shark Food Chain Game”, click the image or the link below to visit my Teachers Pay Teachers store!